The Waterside, Felindre

 The origins of this beautiful, green valley as an early Victorian reservoir hidden in the hills north of Swansea are still visible as a daily inspiration of what the vision, innovation and courage of a few people can do to enable many to thrive.

 We came here in 2006 when Sue, who has an unusually diverse background, was CEO of the Swansea Local Health Board.
+She now runs Collective Headspace and writes as SueWaterside.
 Steve then got involved in local development work and became an alpaca shepherd amongst other things…

 Over time our sense of why we are here – apart from it being an absolutely amazing place to live and work – has grown and become more connected to the origins of the valley, with a calling to steward the valley and practice hospitality.